uswds/uswds-site/_components/typography/typography.md

 <h3 class="usa-heading-alt">Public Sans</h3>
 <div class="grid-row grid-gap">
   <div class="tablet:grid-col">
-    <p><a href="https://github.com/uswds/public-sans">Public Sans</a> is an open-source sans serif typeface designed and maintained by USWDS and derived from <a href="https://github.com/impallari/Libre-Franklin">Libre Franklin</a>.
+    <p><a href="https://github.com/uswds/public-sans">Public Sans [github.com]</a> is an open-source sans serif typeface designed and maintained by USWDS and derived from <a href="https://github.com/impallari/Libre-Franklin">Libre Franklin [github.com]</a>.
 It is a strong, neutral, principles-driven typeface for text or display based on a traditional American form.
 (The Franklin form is most noticeable in the two-story design of the “g” character.)
 It uses metrics similar to common system fonts for smoother progressive enhancement.
 It has a plain, straightforward style, appropriate for interfaces and running text.
 Its large x-height makes it legible at small sizes.
 It features a broad range of weights — and its heavier weights have tighter letterspacing than its lighter weights, meaning running text (which tends to be relatively small) is spaced more generously and headings (which tend to be relatively large) are more compact.
 It has tabular numerals for aligning numbers in tables.</p>
   </div>
   <div class="typography-lang-intro tablet:grid-col font-alt-md">
     <span class="text-huge">Aa</span>